Kouui/git_github/git.md

         $ git add test.txt

-if you want to add all files in your directory to git, `$ git add *`. this will add all your folders (incluidng files in these folders) and files in your directory to be tracked by git. if you want some files or folders not to be tracked but still want to use `$ git add *` command for convenience, you need to set up you .gitignore file
+if you want to add all files in your directory to git, `$ git add *`. this will add all your folders (incluidng files in these folders) and files in your directory to be tracked by git. if you want some files or folders not to be tracked but still want to use `$ git add *` command for convenience, you need to create and config you .gitignore file

 then to see the changes